 The Snowy Woods Cowl is inspired by Robert Frost’s poem, “Stopping By Woods on a Snowy Evening.”
 This piece is worked in the round, for ease in working the textured trees which always face you as you knit.
 The reverse stockinette edgings roll to the back of the cowl, leaving just the trees in all their mysterious beauty.

 This pattern was originally published in February 2014 for the Woolgirl Poet’s Club.
-It will be available to the general public in late July 2014.
+It is now available to the public.

 Two purl stitches are erroneously marked as knit stitches on the chart.
 Row 18 stitch 39, and round 30 stitch 56 should be purled, not knit.
 The written instructions for these rounds should be:

 Round 18: p6, k2, p2, k6, p4, k6, p2, k2, p9, k1 tbl, p1, k1 tbl, p1, k1 tbl, p6, k1 tbl, p1, k1 tbl, p1, k1 tbl, p3

 Round 30: p2, k1 tbl, p5, k4, p4, k4, p4, k4, p5, k1 tbl, p16, k1 tbl, p1, k1 tbl, p1, k1 tbl, p3